intel/device-modeling-language/doc/1.4/language.md

 x.val = 14;  // sets regs.r0.val
 ```

+Two values of the same template type can be compared for equality, and are
+considered equal when they both reference the same object.

 ### Shared methods
 If a method is declared in a template, then one copy of the method
 will appear in each object where the template is instantiated;